C PERMIT

 Settling in Switzerland on a permanent basis

-The Swiss C permit is the equivalent of Swiss permanent residency, allowing a non-Swiss citizen to work and live in Switzerland without any restrictions.
-The permit C holder does not need an authorization to change employment or to work as an independent.
+The Swiss C permit corresponds to Swiss permanent residency, allowing a non-Swiss citizen to work and live in Switzerland without any restrictions.
+The permit C holder does not need an authorization to change employment or to work as an independent worker.
 Additionally, the C permit does not restrict employment to a specific canton (art.
 34 LEI).

 Conditions

-The C permit is granted on request of the applicant on two conditions:
+The C permit is granted on the applicant’s request on two conditions:

-The C permit expires after 6 months spent outside Switzerland, however an authorization of absence can be requested in some cases to suspend a C permit for a period of maximum 4 years while living abroad.
+The C permit expires after 6 months spent outside Switzerland, although an authorization of absence can be requested in some cases to suspend a C permit for a maximum period of 4 years while living abroad.

-Legitimation card holders (CDL) are not eligible to obtain a C permit, except in specific circumstances such as when retiring or for children holding a B permit having lived and studied for more than 12 years in Switzerland.
+Legitimation card holders (CDL) are not eligible to obtain a C permit, except in specific circumstances such as retirement or children having lived in Switzerland for at least 12 years.

 Other details…